qooxdoo/qooxdoo/docs/README.md

 the application.
 To get started, lets create a little application and then have a look at its code.
 The `create` command in the Qooxdoo compiler lets you quickly produce a simple skeleton app.
-The following command line assumes that you have setup a local copy of the Qooxdoo compiler in the myapp subdirectory.
+The following command line assumes that you have to set up a local copy of the Qooxdoo compiler in the myapp subdirectory.

 ```bash
 $ cd myapp